-Scripted Trip & Idle report with geofences
+Scripted Trip & Idle Report with geofences

-- For a scripted Trip and Idle report with parking status check this guide instead.
+- For a scripted Trip and Idle report with parking status, check this guide instead.

 Being familiar with creating reports and using Script Expressions in Event Rules.

-Trip/Idle in Script Expressions
+Trip/Idling in Script Expressions

-Trip and idle data is a part of reporting data available only if you set the Event Rule that you want to use it into Disabled.
+Trip and Idling data is a part of reporting data available only if you set the Event Rule that you want to use it into Disabled.
 This way, the rule is not evaluated in live mode, but you can still generate reports for it.

 Click on elements of the “report” object in the “Exposed objects and test values” panel to see additional information (same goes for other items in the panel).

-This new data could be used to regenerate a Trip/Idle-like report through events.
+This new data could be used to regenerate a Trip & Idle-like report through events.
 This script would include:

 - creating events using